Algorithmic solvability of the lifting-extension problem: Computing homotopy classes of maps

-\heading{Semi-effectivity of $\boldsymbol{[X,\Pnew]^A_B}$ for pointed stable stages $\boldsymbol{\Pnew}$} We call a Moore--Postnikov stage $\Pnew$ \emph{stable} if $\thedim\leq 2\theconn$, where $\theconn$ is the connectivity of the homotopy fibre of $\varphi\col Y\to B$ as in the introduction.
-The significance of this restriction lies in the existence of an abelian group structure on $[X,\Pnew]^A_B$.
-The construction of this structure is (together with the construction of the Moore--Postnikov tower) the technically most demanding part of the paper and we postpone it to later sections.
-For its existence, we will have to assume further that $\Pnew$ is \emph{pointed} (i.e.\ provided with a section); this equips $[X,\Pnew]^A_B$ with a particular choice of zero.
-In detail, a lifting-extension problem \emph{for a pointed fibration} is a lifting-extension problem
+We remark that $d$ is also the connectivity of the homotopy fibre of $\psin \colon \Pnew \to B$ and, thus, stability may be defined without any reference to $Y$.

-where $\fn=f\varphin$ as before, in which a section $o\col B\to\Pnew$ is given, referred to as the \emph{zero section}, such that $\fn=og\iota$, i.e.\ such that $\fn$ takes values on this zero section.
-In this case, $\fn$ is uniquely determined from the rest of the data and we may thus specify such a lifting-extension problem equivalently by a pair $(X,A)$ of simplicial sets over $B$ and a pointed fibration $\psin\col\Pnew\to B$.
-In this case, a solution is a map $\ell\col X\to\Pnew$ over $B$ that sends $A$ to the zero section.
-In particular, $\ell=og$ (the zero map) is a solution, and we use it as a basepoint in $[X,\Pnew]^A_B$, making it into a pointed set.
+The significance of the stability condition lies in the existence of an abelian group structure on $[X,\Pnew]^A_B$.
+The construction of this structure is (together with the construction of the Moore--Postnikov tower) technically the most demanding part of the paper and we postpone it to later sections.
+For its existence, we will have to assume that $[X,\Pnew]^A_B$ is non-empty; in fact, the structure depends on the choice of a zero of this group, i.e.\ an element $[\onew] \in [X,\Pnew]^A_B$.

 \begin{theorem} \se \end{theorem}